-The Company may issue additional shares in the future, which may dilute a shareholder's holdings in the Company.
-The Company's articles permit the issuance of an unlimited number of Common Shares and an unlimited number of Preferred Shares issuable in series and shareholders will have no pre-emptive rights in connection with further issuances.
-The Directors of the Company have the discretion to determine the provisions attaching to any series of Preferred Shares and the price and terms of further issuances of

-Common Shares, subject to compliance with applicable corporate and securities laws and stock exchange regulations.
+The Company may issue additional shares in the future, which could dilute existing shareholder's holdings.
+The Company's articles of incorporation allow for the issuance of an unlimited number of common shares and an unlimited number of preferred shares, which can be issued in series.
+Shareholders will not have preemptive rights with respect to any future share issuances.
+The Company's directors have the discretion to determine the provisions attaching to any series of preferred shares and to determine the price and terms of further issuances of common shares, subject to compliance with applicable corporate and securities laws and stock exchange regulations.